ZhekaiLi/ZhekaiLi.github.io/Obsidian/Skyworks/Weekly_Review/Weekly_Review_06_30_2023.md

 1. Chambers & Batching:
 	1. now the lowest level we could find in FPS database about the UPH is the recipe-to-tool level.
 How could we know any infomation about chambers?
 	2. From FPS table: ETP_ENTITY_E10_PW_HIST, we have lots of tool-to-entity pairs.
-Are these entities include chambers?
+For are these entities include chambers?
 If so how could we know their UPH value?
 	3.